tiramizoo/oxid-plugin/README.md

         You can enable or disable Tiramizoo delivery for selected product

-# Checking the Tiramizoo delivery status #
+# Webhooks / Checking the Tiramizoo delivery status #

-Go to *Order tab* to check the current delivery status
+Go to *Order tab* to check the current delivery status.
+Tiramizoo sends status update each time order status is changed.
+Webhook url needs to be accessible for POST request.